Best Online Master’s in Epidemiology Degrees

 Pursuing a career in epidemiology or related fields focused on studying and preventing the spread of diseases can be facilitated by obtaining a master’s degree in epidemiology online.
 With the ongoing pandemic and the potential for new diseases to emerge, the demand for epidemiologists is increasing.
 Pursuing an online master’s degree in epidemiology can provide a flexible and cost-effective path towards achieving this career goal.

-According to the U.S. Bureau of Labor Statistics, the 10-year growth rate for epidemiologists is 5%, which is above the national average for all occupations.
-Median pay is also quite high at $77,990 as of May 2019.
+According to the U.S. Bureau of Labor Statistics, the 10-year growth rate for epidemiologists is 27%, which is far above the national average for all occupations.
+Median pay is also quite high at $81,390 as of May 2023.

 Earning a Master of Public Health (MPH) degree with a focus on epidemiology is the most direct way to enter the in-demand field of epidemiology.
 Thankfully, a growing number of accredited universities now offer online MPH epidemiology programs, making it easier to pursue this career path.
 This guide aims to provide an overview of the experience of obtaining a master’s degree in epidemiology online, present a list of top accredited schools offering such programs, and provide other useful information.